 But the government has touted the deal, and similar agreements, as the best way to achieve local ceasefires and end the violence.

-More than 290,000 people have been killed and more than half the population displaced since the conflict began.
+More than 290,000 people have been killed and over half the population displaced since the conflict began.

 Since 2011, Assad mostly performed his Eid prayers in central Damascus, but just once in the same mosque.
 Last year he appeared in Homs, a once fiercely contested city, to send a similar message of defiance.